 “I’m very grateful for the support I received from my classmates and staff mentors at Yale-NUS College and the few like-minded friends I found at NUS Law to have been able to turn my ideas for promoting student activism into reality.”

-Image by Shiyin Zhou.
+Image provided by Shiyin Zhou.

 Nicholas Siew (Class of 2019, in photo above) will be working at the Inland Revenue Authority of Singapore (IRAS).
 A recipient of IRAS’ scholarship, he will be working in the legal department, which deals with tax-related matters.
 He shared that he chose the DDP because he “wanted to have his cake and eat it too.”